nlrb/com.visonic.powermax/README.md

 ![](http://homey.ramonbaas.nl/visonic/flow_condition_panel.png)

+### Speech

+You can ask Homey a couple of questions regarding your alarm panel(s), e.g.

+* "What is the state of the alarm panel?"
+* "Which zones are open?" ("Which sensors are open?")
+* "Does the alarm have a problem?"

+### Comments, remarks etc.
+Please enter bugs or feature request on [GitHub](https://github.com/nlrb/com.visonic.powermax/issues "GitHub").
+For other things you can reach out to "homey.powermax _at_ gmail.com".

 ### Version history
-* 0.5.0 Added mobile card, various fixes & stability improvements
+* 1.0.0 Added mobile cards, speech, X10/PGM, various fixes & stability improvements
 * 0.3.0 Added flow support, improved pairing feedback, bug fixes
 * 0.2.0 First App store release
 * 0.1.0 Initial release